Cite as: Bratman, Steven. Health Food Junkie. Yoga Journal 1997; September/October:42-50.

 The life-ring which finally drew me out was tossed by a Benedictine monk named Brother David Stendal-Rast.
 I had met him at a seminar he gave on the subject of gratitude.
 Afterwards, I volunteered to drive him home, for the covert purpose of getting to know him better.
 (This may be called “opportunistic volunteerism.”)
 On the way to his monastery, although secretly sick of it, I bragged a bit about my oral self-discipline, hoping to impress the monk.
 I thought that he would respect me for never filling my stomach more than by half, and so on.
 David’s actions over the subsequent days were a marvelous example of teaching through action.

 The drive was long.
-In the late afternoon, we stopped for lunch at one of those out of place Chinese restaurants — the kind that flourish in small towns where it seems no one of remotely oriental ancestry has ever lived.
-As expected, all the waiters were Caucasian, but the food was unexpectedly good.
+In the late afternoon, we stopped for lunch at one of those out of place Chinese restaurants — the kind that flourish in small towns where it seems no one of remotely asian ancestry has ever lived.
+As expected, all the waiters were caucasian, but the food was unexpectedly good.
 The sauces were fragrant and tasty, the vegetables fresh, and the eggrolls crisp.
 We were both pleasantly surprised.

 After I had eaten the small portion which sufficed to fill my stomach halfway, Brother David casually mentioned his belief that it was an offense against God to leave food uneaten on the table.
 This was particularly the case when such a great restaurant had so clearly been placed in our path as a special grace.
 David was a slim man and a monk, so I found it hardly credible that he followed this precept generally.
 But he continued to eat so much that I felt good manners, if not actual spiritual guidance, required me to imitate his example.
 I filled my belly for the first time in a year.